Medical device regulatory expert, writer and marketer

 I live with my family in Nokia, Finland.

-When my laptop lid is closed, you can find me in jogging paths, dreaming of making a comeback as a footballer, or taking photos of my home town to my @ihastuttavanokia Instagram account.
+When my laptop lid is closed, you can find me exercising in the gym, dreaming of a footballer’s comeback, or volunteering as a book buddy.

 INTERESTED?